 Delicious Maui restaurants without prominent ocean views: Every great Maui restaurant can’t boast direct ocean views.
 There are plenty of wonderful, open-air restaurants with pleasant environments and/or views.
 We recommend the following restaurants for their great food and atmosphere.

 - Pineapple Grill in Kapalua is an award-winning restaurant set on Kapalua Bay Golf Course with distant, peek-a-boo ocean views.
 Do save room for their famous pineapple upside down cake, because it is worth the trip alone.
-Here’s a money saving tip for you: Pineapple Grill is offering a three-course sunset dinner special for about $32 per person.
+Here’s a money saving tip for you: Pineapple Grill sometimes offers a three-course sunset dinner special.
 You must be seated before 6pm.
-We chose the sunset dinner special and thought it was exceptional and you just can’t beat the value.
+We chose the sunset dinner special which was $32 when we were there and we thought it was exceptional and you just can’t beat the value.
 If they don’t immediately offer you the sunset dinner special menu, ask for it.
 We think Pineapple Grill serves some of the best food in Maui.